GabrielMandler/Signal-Noise--Matlab/README.md

 # Signal-Noise

-Project build for an experiment in University of Haifa psychology laboratory.

 The program deletes signal from a black and white image, and insert noise randomly, while avoiding inserting noise in the original signal coordinates.

 Instructions: